 Refugees recount South Sudan attack - 'If you ran, you got shot'

 It started out as a normal Monday morning in Pajok in South Sudan - children walking to school, shopkeepers raising their shutters and hawkers laying out their wares in the market, where a shower had just dampened down the dust.
-Then, in the distance, came the rattle of machine gun fire as government soldiers from the Sudan People's Liberation Army clashed with rebel SPLA-IO militiamen lurking in the bush.
+A Uganda People's Defence Forces soldier receives South Sudanese refugees crossing into Uganda at the Ngomoromo border post in Lamwo district, northern Uganda, April 4, 2017.

 Discussions